ChingStore/ching/docs/Add support for Infura and xDAI.md

 ## Goals

-- Support getting balances for DAI and xDAI tokens
+- Support getting balances for DAI and xDAI tokens (we are not tracking balances.
+Maybe not necessary)
 - Support sending transactions on Mainnet and xDAI networks
 - Support tracking transactions on Mainnet and xDAI networks
 - Support injected web3 as well as Infura